 “Who are the game mechanics?”
 I was asked this question during a recent meeting as I described the way a gamification strategy can motivate user engagement as part of a modern learning strategy.
 The fact that someone thought a “game mechanic” was a person (honest mistake) made me start thinking about the evolution of gamification and learning during the past few years as well as my own practical experience with the concept.
 How far have we come in not just our understanding of gamification but our ability to apply it effectively within the context of workplace learning?

 User engagement is at the heart of everything we do at Axonify.
 When it comes to gamification, we have proven time and time again, across a variety of partners and use cases, that game mechanics can play an integral role in a modern workplace learning strategy.
 In fact, TrainingIndustry.com just recognized us as one of the top 20 gamification companies!

-This month’s curated insights go beyond the basics of gamification and dig into some of the details that can support effective application.
+This month’s curated insights go beyond the basics of gamification mechanics and digs into some of the details that can support an effective application.

 Interview with Karl Kapp on Games, Gamification, and LEARNING! from Will Thalheimer

 Every article in this post either references, links to, or was written by Karl Kapp.
 What can I say?
 Dude knows his gamification!
 So let’s start with an interview transcript between Karl Kapp and learning research guru Will Thalheimer.
 Will is correct when he says his post is a masterclass on the relationship between games and learning.